graezykev/normalise-your-git-commit-and-push/steps.md

 npm run lint
 ```

-This will produce some errors, because we haven't defined the variable `process` in the Demo code, which is not allowed in the ESLint rule.
+This will produce some errors because we haven't defined the variable `process` in the Demo code, which is not allowed in the ESLint rule.

 ![alt text](images/image-1.png)